Sriperumbudur: JKDR SPORTS

 JKDR SPORTS is a multi-sport club to motivate players in rural area in and around Sengadu village.
-Players from Tiruvallur and Sriperumbudur can utilize this club.
+Players from Tiruvallur and Sriperumbudur can utilise this club.
 The sport center aims to deliver more training, sport and physical activity opportunities for all levels of children and adults to help them engage in a healthy lifestyle.
 Players can play shuttle badminton, table tennis, carrom, chess and use basic gym tools.
 Tournaments are being conducted every month to cheer the players.
-Located near Hyundai Hysco - Sengadu.
+Located near Hyundai Hysco – Sengadu.

 Marine Fossil Park

 Gunduperumbedu, a village in Sriperumbudur Taluk, is known for marine fossils.
-The age of the fossils found here, are roughly estimated to be between 100 to 300 million years old.
+The fossils here are between 100 and 300 million years old.